Dual-Mode Wireless Devices for Adaptive Pull and Push-Based Communication: Conclusions

 \section{Conclusions}

-In this work, we introduced a novel dual-mode communication framework that enables dynamic adaptation of frame structure to integrate data traffic in push- and pull-based communication.
-To accommodate both types of data traffic, we proposed a unified time-frame \gls{mac} structure in which time is divided into a subframe reserved for push- and pull-based communication.
-An extensive performance analysis to demonstrate the fundamental trade-offs in the operation of dual-mode (pull-push) communication and to derive an optimal configuration of the MAC frame structure has been provided.
-Results show that prioritizing push-based traffic ensures the collection of informative data, such as alarm events with high reliability, but reduces the system’s capacity to respond to external queries, and vice versa.
-Finally, leveraging the ultra-low power \glspl{wur} at the nodes, we demonstrated the feasibility of an energy-efficient operation; specifically, our proposed approach enables a reduction of 30\% energy consumption while providing high performance for push/pull traffic, compared with the traditional communication approaches.
+In this work, we introduced a novel dual-mode communication framework enabling per-device dynamic adaptation to integrate data traffic in push- and pull-based communication.
+We proposed a unified time-frame \gls{mac} structure in which time is divided into a subframe reserved for push- and pull-based communication.
+An extensive performance analysis to demonstrate the fundamental trade-offs in push/pull performance has been provided quantitatively demonstrating how prioritizing push-based traffic ensures the collection of informative data, while reduces the system's capacity to respond to external queries, and vice versa.
+Finally, allowing direct implementation of ultra-low power \glspl{wur} at the nodes, our proposed approach enables a reduction of up to 42\% in energy consumption per served packet compared with the traditional communication approaches.
 We believe our introduced framework can serve as a foundation for application-driven, agile \gls{mac} protocol designs for next-generation wireless networks.
-To that end, future work will explore learning-based methods to estimate traffic load and design optimal dynamic resource allocation and frame adaptation policies that meet performance goals.
-It will also focus on intelligent scheduling, coordination and consensus among nodes for efficient push/pull data transmission, and studying the interaction between push and pull traffic under constraints like latency and information freshness.
+To that end, future work will explore learning-based methods to estimate traffic load and design optimal dynamic resource allocation policies that meet performance goals, accounting for multi-frame deadlines and heterogeneous node capabilities.

 \appendices